mingfang/terraform-provider-k8s/README.md

 ## Features
 - Uses the Kubernetes client-go library to dynamically discover available resources
-- Supports multiple versions of the same resource kinds, including aplha and beta versions
+- Supports multiple versions of the same resource kinds, including alpha and beta versions
 - Supports the latest version of Kubernetes
 - Auto extract from live Kubernetes cluster and import as Terraform state
 - Convert Kubernetes manifests to Terraform files